-In 2023 and 2022, the Organization utilized \$781,209 and \$781,643 to support the general operations of the Organization.
+In 2024 and 2023, the Organization utilized \$808,367 and \$781,209, respectively, to support the general operations of the Organization.
 The Organization utilizes funds for expenditure based on the Organization's spending policy, which is reviewed and approved annually by the Organization's Audit and Finance Committee.
 This appropriation was made based on the average of the prior five-year net assets of the Capital Fund (note 7).
-The spending rate for 2023 and 2022 was 4%.
+The spending rate for 2024 and 2023 was 4%.

-(With comparative amounts as of and for the year ended December 31, 2022)
+(With comparative amounts as of and for the year ended December 31, 2023)